On this page

 DNA related Sintons

 - John & Alison (HALL) SINTON John was born Southdean abt 1807 but died in 1854, prior to civil registration.
 Descendants inter-connect with several other families of interest.
-DNA results (Oct 2008, SINTON Surname DNA Project) show that there is indeed a relationship between his descendants, and those of the family of Peter and Janet (DONALDSON) SINTON.
+Preliminary DNA results back in Oct 2008 showed that there is indeed a relationship between his descendants, and those of the family of Peter and Janet (DONALDSON) SINTON.

 The Southdean, or possibly related, families of particular interest: